singhsrj/Interview-Preparation-Chatbot/readme.md

-# AI Interview Bot 🤖
+# Interview Preparation Chatbot

-An intelligent interview preparation tool that conducts technical interviews, evaluates responses, and provides personalized feedback using AI.
+An interview preparation tool that conducts technical interviews, evaluates responses, and provides personalized feedback using AI.
 Built with LangGraph for orchestrating complex workflows and powered by Groq's fast inference API.

 ## What is AI Interview Bot?